Where was Frankenstein filmed? The house and all the filming locations

 The dining room is the Double Cube Room at Wilton House in Wiltshire.

-The room houses a spectacular collection of Van Dyck portraits of British royalty and the Pembroke family, who have lived at the estate for over 450 years.
+The room houses a spectacular collection of Van Dyck portraits of the Pembroke family, who have lived at the estate for over 450 years.

-This magnificent 16th- and 17th-century country estate has long been a favourite backdrop for film and television, featuring in productions such as The Crown, Bridgerton, and Downton Abbey.
+This magnificent 16th- and 17th-century country estate is a favourite backdrop for film and television, featuring in productions such as The Crown, Bridgerton, and Downton Abbey.

 Image courtesy of Netflix - Map